vectordotdev/vector/docs/tutorials/lognamespacing.md

 - message
 - timestamp
-- severity (?)
+- severity

-TODO Where can I get a list of all the supported meanings?
+- host
+- service
+- source
+- tags

+This list is not definitive and likely to be updated over time.

 Most fields will not have a given meaning, in which case just pass `None`.